4 Tax Cuts and Jobs Act Provisions Set to End - How Will It Affect You?

 Tax Rates and Brackets

-The TCJA also switched the parameter used to adjust for inflation.
-The IRS now uses Chained Consumer Price Index (C-CPI) instead of the Traditional.
+The TCJA also switched the parameters used to adjust for inflation.
+The IRS now uses the Chained Consumer Price Index (C-CPI) instead of the Traditional.
 C-CPI is thought to be more accurate.
 While it will not revert in 2026, it can result in bracket creep.

 Standard Deduction

 Under the TCJA, the standard deduction, which reduces your taxable income amount, nearly doubled.
-In 2023, the standard deduction increases to $27,700 for filers who are married filing jointly.
-For individuals and married filing separately, the standard deduction increases to $13,850, and for heads of households, the standard deduction will be $20,800.
+For the 2024 tax year, the standard deduction increases to $29,200 for married filers filing jointly.
+For individuals and married filing separately, the standard deduction increases to $14,600; for heads of households, the standard deduction will be $21,900.

 In 2017, the standard deduction amounts were $12,700, $6,350, and $9,350, respectively.
-While these deduction amounts will be adjusted for inflation, they will revert to 2017-levels at the end of 2025.
-Note that the personal exemption, which was eliminated through the TCJA, will come back into effect in 2026.
+While these deduction amounts will be adjusted for inflation, they will revert to 2017 levels at the end of 2025.
+Note that the personal exemption, eliminated through the TCJA, will come back into effect in 2026.

 TCJA: Itemized Deductions